 A new repeal plan has been developed by several conservative groups headlined by the Heritage Foundation.
 Similar to last year’s attempt to repeal the ACA, it would strip key provisions of Medicaid expansion and protections for those with pre-existing conditions.
 Both of these two items have significant support among a plurality of Americans.
 The public, by broad margins in polls, do not want their families and neighbors denied coverage due to pre-existing diseases.
 The government’s own estimates are that approximately 20 million people would lose coverage under this proposed plan.
 A version of this plan already failed in the US Senate last year (Cassidy Graham bill) and this attempt is a similar version with similar goals.

 Another announced administrative plan is to expand cheaper low cost insurance products which don’t have minimum coverage limits.
 Policy experts and economists say these policies will decimate traditional coverage plans by not providing a basic level of coverage and ultimately undercuting the insurance market.

 Liberal, moderate, or conservative do we not all agree that, as the primary guardians of healthcare in this country, it is unacceptable to throw tens of millions of people off insurance roles without a viable replacement plan in its stead?
 Even supporters of the current system admit that there are problems with it.
 But, let’s not throw the baby out with the bathwater.
 It’s common sense, and basic decency, to have another safety net plan in place before throwing millions of people off insurance roles.

 What do you think?
 I’d like to hear from you at email@example.com.

 Thank you for being a member of OUR academies!
-Please consider donating to our PACS to fight for administrative and legislative change.
+Please consider donating to our PAC to fight for administrative and legislative pro-family medicine policies.